 Dinners in our house are usually a main dish and one or two sides, very simple.
 Last night, we had turkey, stuffing and cheesy potatoes.
 The night before, we had carryout from Jimmy John’s.
 Before that, it was a meatloaf and macaroni and cheese.
 We don’t eat a ton of cooked vegetables, but snack on fruit a lot, and some of us also like raw veggies.
 (I could eat a whole pound of radishes in a sitting.)

 Most of the time, everyone eating dinner likes at least one or two of the things on the table.
 If they don’t, they might heat up a previous night’s leftover side, or grab some bread, or slice some cheddar cheese as an extra.
-If we’re making something we know only one or two people will eat, we’ll adjust a bit; for instance, when we have hamburgers, which Sarah really doesn’t like, Mom will often quickly throw a piece of salmon, a freezer staple, in a frying pan for her.
+If we’re making something we know only one or two people will eat, we’ll adjust a bit; for instance, when we have hamburgers, which Ashar really doesn’t like, Mom will often quickly throw a piece of salmon, a freezer staple, in a frying pan for her.

 We talk throughout the day, so if, say, my roommate and I eat a particularly late lunch at work, Mom might hold dinner til about 7 p.m.
-If Sarah isn’t super-hungry, she might nibble a side dish but not eat a main course, and if someone is STARVING, they might “pre-funk” with cheese, a banana or a small yogurt.
+If Ashar isn’t super-hungry, she might nibble a side dish but not eat a main course, and if someone is STARVING, they might “pre-funk” with cheese, a banana or a small yogurt.

 And since there aren’t a ton of us – four for most dinners – it’s no big deal to make extra of something that’s a particular favorite.
 Baked potatoes?
-Sarah eats them like they’re going out of style, so we always plan at least two of those for her.
+Ashar eats them like they’re going out of style, so we always plan at least two of those for her.
 Mac and cheese, which I love leftovers of for lunches?
 Same deal, we’ll make a big pan.